jsenv/file-size-impact/readme.md

 The main features are:

-- Compatible with many workflow: Github, Jenkins, Travis
+- Compatible with many workflow: GitHub, Jenkins, Travis
-- Create group of files to track them according to your needs
+- Group files to track them according to your needs
 - Compact and readable output
-- Can track compressed file size
+- Track compressed file size

 # How it works